 Guest Bedroom Sources:

-- wall color – Benjamin Moore Halo, Regal Select, Eggshell
+- wall color – Benjamin Moore Horizon, Regal Select, Eggshell

 - dresser color – Benjamin Moore Hale Navy, Advance, Satin